EpicEricEE/typst-plugins/src/number.typ

   "$"                                     // End of string
 })

-// Parse a float-string with the `number-pattern` regex.
+// Parse a number string with the `number-pattern` regex.
 //
 // Parameters:
 // - value: String with the number.